 Get StartedNow that you understand the single premium life insurance definition, we can explore the benefits and drawbacks of this type of life insurance plan.

 Single premium life insurance can grant beneficiaries a substantial death benefit.
-While every life insurance plan functions differently and death benefit capabilities vary, single premium life insurance can be helpful if you are looking to give loved ones a large payout.1
+While every life insurance plan functions differently and death benefit capabilities vary, single premium life insurance can be helpful if you are able to pay a large sum of money upfront because you can get a policy that will pay your loved ones a sizable payout.2

-Additionally, it may be helpful to pay for your life insurance plan upfront if you can do so financially.
-Lastly, you may be able to access the cash value in these life insurance plans in the form of a loan, with a few extra hurdles compared to a traditional life insurance plan with cash value.
+Additionally, you may be able to access the cash value in these life insurance plans in the form of a loan, with a few extra hurdles compared to a traditional life insurance plan with cash value.

 With our whole life insurance plans, you may be able to borrow against the cash value in the form of a loan with little to no penalties.
 We recommend chatting with an agent to understand your life insurance options better if cash value appeals to you.